GIS4WRF/gis4wrf/README.md

 ## Installation
 GIS4WRF requires the latest version of QGIS 3 installed on your system.
 Instructions on how to install QGIS for your operating system are found on the [QGIS download page](https://qgis.org/en/site/forusers/download.html).

 To install the latest version of GIS4WRF, download the latest version at https://github.com/GIS4WRF/gis4wrf/releases and install it using the QGIS `Plugins | Install from ZIP` window found in QGIS under `Plugins` > `Manage and Install Plugins...` > `Install from ZIP` as shown below.
+You may need to restart QGIS after installation is complete.

 ![QGIS Plugins | Install from ZIP](https://github.com/GIS4WRF/gis4wrf-docs/blob/master/images/qgis_plugins_install_from_zip.png)